What We’re Watching

 Prop 65 labeling requirements require regular monitoring

-• California’s Proposition 65 – The Safe Drinking Water and Toxic Enforcement Act – requires companies to provide warning labels to notify people of exposure to more than 1,000 chemicals known to cause cancer, birth defects or other reproductive harm.
-While NAFEM reports on proposed changes in the Advocacy Update newsletter, we also recommend members closely monitor the Prop 65 changes impacting their businesses.
+- California’s Proposition 65 – The Safe Drinking Water and Toxic Enforcement Act – requires companies to provide warning labels to notify people of exposure to more than 1,000 chemicals known to cause cancer, birth defects or other reproductive harm.
+While NAFEM reports on proposed changes in the Advocacy Update newsletter, members also should closely monitor the Prop 65 changes impacting their businesses.

 SUPPLY CHAIN